top of page

 Images by John Nation.

-Adopted on March 26, 2026, the resolutions honor KAEE’s long-standing commitment to advancing environmental education across the Commonwealth.
 What started in 1976 as a fully volunteer-led organization has grown into a statewide network supporting educators, students, and communities through meaningful, hands-on learning experiences.

 Over the years, KAEE has played a key role in shaping environmental education in Kentucky.
 From helping inform the creation of the Kentucky Environmental Education Council in 1990 to supporting legislation that expanded funding for environmental education and conservation, the organization has consistently been part of the bigger picture.
-The resolutions also included co-sponsors Senator Gerald A. Neal (D), Senator Matthew Deneen (R), Senator Reginald L. Thomas (D), Senator Robin L. Webb (R), and Senator Keturah J. Herron (D), reflecting a shared commitment to this work across the aisle.
+The earlier resolutions also included co-sponsors Senator Gerald A. Neal (D), Senator Matthew Deneen (R), Senator Reginald L. Thomas (D), Senator Robin L. Webb (R), and Senator Keturah J. Herron (D), reflecting a shared commitment to this work across the aisle.

-The resolutions also highlight the many ways KAEE continues to show up today, whether that’s through programs like Kentucky Green Schools, professional development opportunities, or partnerships with educators and organizations across the state.
+The resolutions highlight the many ways KAEE continues to show up today, whether that’s through programs like Kentucky Green Schools, professional development opportunities, or partnerships with educators and organizations across the state.
 Even through challenges like the COVID-19 pandemic, KAEE has continued to grow and adapt, reaching more communities and expanding its impact.

 Looking ahead, the resolutions also point to what’s next, including KAEE’s 2026 Annual Conference in Lexington this November.
 It’s a reminder that while this milestone is worth celebrating, the work is ongoing and there are still plenty of ways to be part of it.